viromedia/virocore/README.md

 ViroCore
 =====================

 ViroCore is SceneKit for Android, a 3D framework for developers to build immersive applications using Java.
-ViroCore combines a high-performance rendering engine with a descriptive API for creating 3D/AR/VR apps.
-While lower-level APIs like OpenGL require you to learn and precisely implement rendering algorithms, ViroCore requires only high-level scene descriptions and the events and interactions you desire.
+ViroCore combines a high-performance rendering engine with a descriptive API for creating 3D, AR, and VR apps.
+While lower-level APIs like OpenGL require you to precisely implement complex rendering algorithms, ViroCore requires only high-level scene descriptions, and code for the interactivity and animations you want your application to perform.

 Platforms supported:
 Android, ARCore, Google Daydream, Samsung GearVR, Google Cardboard VR

 [Sign up](https://viromedia.com/signup) for an API key.
 The platform is free to use with no limits on distribution.

-To report bugs/issues with Viro platform, please file new issues on this repository.
+To report bugs/issues with the Viro platform, please file new issues on this repository.

 ## Instructions for running sample code: